Nagendra1997/mesibo-documentation/conferencing.md

 ### Getting the Mute Status of a stream

-You can get the mute status of a stream with `muteStatus` which has the syntax below:
+You can get the mute status of a stream with `muteStatus` which has the syntax as follows:
 ```javascript
 Stream.muteStatus(video,remote)
 ```